Pre-loader

 • Sports Disputes

-Adam is a strategic advocate with experience advising clients with a range of complex disputes.
+Adam is an effective advocate with experience advising international clients across a range of complex matters.

-Adam also has a background in technology-related disputes.
-As lead researcher with the Samuelson-Glushko Centre for Internet Policy and Public Interest Clinic (CIPPIC) from 2016-2018, Adam assisted counsel with oral and written submissions for six interventions at the Supreme Court of Canada, including: Google v Equustek, AstraZeneca v Apotex, Haaretz.com v Mitchell Goldhar, R v Jarvis, BC v Philip Morris, and Rogers v Voltage.
+Adam also has a background in technology-related and defamation disputes and is a member of the litigation team representing Google LLC in Canada.
+As lead researcher with the Samuelson-Glushko Centre for Internet Policy and Public Interest Clinic (CIPPIC) from 2016-2018, Adam also assisted counsel with oral and written submissions for several interventions at the Supreme Court of Canada, including: Google v Equustek, Haaretz.com v Mitchell Goldhar, R v Jarvis, BC v Philip Morris, and Rogers v Voltage.

-Adam is also active outside the office.
-He enjoys triathlon and motorsport, and trained with the University of Toronto's Varsity Track Team.
-He is conversant in Arabic.
+Adam is active outside of the office.
+He enjoys endurance sports, is Chair of the Sports Lawyers’ Association Subcommittee on Motorsport, and trained with the University of Toronto's Varsity Track & Field Team.

 Publications